What is UPF clothing and do you need it?

 Is clothing overkill?

-One of the most surprising factoids in my locker is that a white cotton t-shirt provides the equivalent protection to an SPF 5 sun cream.
-If the sun was strong enough on a given day, your skin could burn through that particular t-shirt.
-Worse still, if the t-shirt gets wet, the protection level drops even lower.
+One of the most surprising facts in my locker is that a standard, white cotton t-shirt provides the equivalent protection to an SPF 5 sun cream.
+If the sun was strong on a given day, your skin could burn through that particular t-shirt.
+And if the t-shirt gets wet, the protection level drops even lower.
 All of this is according to The Skin Cancer Foundation.

-The reason is that fabrics are made of tiny fibers that are woven or knitted together, like a grid.
-Under a microscope, we can see spaces between the fibers through which ultraviolet radiation (UV) can pass directly and reach the skin.
+The reason is that fabrics are made of tiny fibres that are woven or knitted together, like a grid.
+Under a microscope, we can see spaces between the fibres through which ultraviolet radiation (UV) can pass directly and reach the skin.
 The tighter the knit or weave, the smaller the holes and the less UV can get through.
-Denim for example is a tightly woven fabric.
+Denim for example is a heavy and tightly woven fabric.
 Jeans have a UPF rating of 1700 but they're not so practical in 30 degrees heat.
 Open weave fabrics like linen provide much lower protection.

 To be clear, all fabrics and clothing will have a UPF measure of some kind.
 But to claim that an item of clothing offers UV protection, the fabric must be tested in a laboratory to provide absolute confidence and safety to consumers.

 More numbers and abbreviations in the world of sun protection is not what people need but that's where we are.

 So, what is UPF?

 Essentially, UPF is to fabrics what SPF is to lotions/liquids/creams.
 It's a measure of how effectively the cream or fabric protects your skin from UV.
 In the case of UPF, the measurement quantifies how effectively a piece of clothing shields your skin from the sun's rays, depending on factors such as the fabric’s content, weight, colour, and construction.